L3viathan/schikanoeschen/league-rules-english.md

 penalty for becoming inactive as to prevent players from marking themselves inactive to avoid penalties.

+In case of a temporary and pre-announced absence for reasons that make playing with another member impossible (e.g. business trip, hospital stay, participation in olympic games, ...) no penalty is applied, if the absence doesn't last longer than 14 days.
+If, contrary to expectation, the absence lasts longer than 14 days, the full penalty is applied.

 - When a player becomes inactive (except for when they become inactive through the 8 week timeout), their score shall be reduced by 10 points.
 This is not applied retroactively.